kylebgorman/pynini/README.md

 > In *Proc.
 ACL Workshop on Statistical NLP and Weighted Automata*,
 > 75-80.

-(Note that some of the code samples in the paper are now out of date.)
+(Note that some of the code samples in the paper are now out of date and not expected to work.)

 Dependencies
 ============